-GTS 300 International and Cross-Cultural Psychology
+GTS 300 / PSY 405 International and Cross-Cultural Psychology

-Utilizes an interdisciplinary perspective to focus on a contemporary challenge facing our world: the need to understand persons from different cultures as the globalization of our communications and commerce forces close contact with persons who have a different cultural background from our own.
-The course includes a cross-cultural examination of many of the basic topics in the field of psychology such as sensationperception, gender, personality and abnormal.
-Also focuses on cross-cultural behavioral expectations and fosters development of the skills needed to evaluate a situation and determine the behavioral rules existing in that situation.
-Prerequisites: PSY 113 and one of the following: HIS 334, 356, HUM 277, 278, 294, GTS 201, PHL 102, POL 212, REL 102, SOC 111, WGS 210.
+(3 credit hours) Utilizes an interdisciplinary perspective to focus on a contemporary challenge facing our world: the need to understand persons from different cultures as the globalization of our communications and commerce forces close contact with persons who have a different cultural background from our own.
+The course includes a crosscultural examination of many of the basic topics in the field of psychology such as sensation-perception, gender, personality and abnormal.
+Also focuses on crosscultural behavioral expectations and fosters development of the skills needed to evaluate a situation and determine the behavioral rules existing in that situation.

+Prerequisite(s): PSY 13 and ONE of the following: GTS 201, HIS 109, HIS 110, HIS 29, HIS 350, HIS 360, HUM 277, HUM 278, HUM 294, PHL 102, POL 212, REL 102, SOC 111, WGS 210 Fees: None Breakthrough Theme: None Breakthrough Exploration: Transnational Issues Breakthrough Lifetime Leadership: None